Air Force Taps Retirees To Soften Pilot Shortage

 Key Takeaways:

-• The VRRAD program will re-employ retired pilots in non-flying, aviation-experienced staff roles to alleviate demands on current aviators and keep them in cockpits.
+• The VRRAD program aims to bring retired pilots back to active duty to fill non-flying, aviation-experienced staff roles, thereby reducing demands on current aviators and keeping them in operational cockpits.

 See a mistake?
 Contact us.